ducanh186/FreeRTOS_Audio_Driver_with_Interrupts_ESP32/idf-wav-sdcard/README.md

 ### Additional Notes:
 1. **Task management** in FreeRTOS ensures efficient handling of multiple tasks, where the task that listens to button presses has the highest priority to make sure user inputs are processed immediately.
 2. **I2S** is used to interface with the speaker or DAC for audio output, ensuring high-quality sound playback.

-Feel free to modify and expand the project as needed!